prateekj480/react-quiz/README.md

 Simple quiz format with feautures like question difficulties and topics.

-+Made using React
++ Made using React
-+Questions gathered from opentdb API
++ Questions gathered from opentdb API